anyone2/IndigoPlugin-APC-PDU-Control/README.md

 # APC PDU Control

-This plugin for the [Indigo Domotics](http://www.indigodomo.com/) home automation platform that allows communication with a APC Power Distribution Unit (PDU) via Simple Network Management Protocol (SNMP)
+This plugin for the [Indigo Domotics](http://www.indigodomo.com/) home automation platform allows communication with a APC Power Distribution Unit (PDU) via Simple Network Management Protocol (SNMP)

 This plugin has the ability to controls the On/Off/Reboot function of outlets on APC's MasterSwitch PDUs

+This plugin has the ability to controls the On/Off/Reboot function of the PDU and should work with of APC MasterSwitch devices.

-Supported Operations
+## Supported Operations

 * Turn on
 * Turn off